 - Hands-on sessions with living organisms.

 Elvin Karana is Professor of Materials Innovation and Design at Delft University of Technology, where she founded and codirects the Materials Experience Lab.
 Elvin explores and navigates the productive shifts between materials science and design for materials and product development.
-In 2019, she founded the creative biodesign research lab Material Incubator in Den Bosch that aims at designing materials that incorporate living organisms.
-In 2022, she founded the Biodesign Lab at the faculty of IDE (TU Delft), which hosts deisgn researchers and micororganisms, collaboratively deisgn for an alternatiove notion of the everyday.
+In 2022, she founded the Biodesign Lab at the faculty of IDE (TU Delft), that aims at designing materials that incorporate living microorganisms.

 Dr. Joanna Martins is a Microbiologist specialized in a particular group of micororganisms - the cyanobacteria.
 Her work has been developend in the marine biotechnology field, namely in the study and valorazation of bioactive natural compounds.
 Since January 2022, she is an Assistant Professor at IDE TU Delft in Biodesign, where she has been dedicating her research to the 'living-materials' for everyday products.